johnbartholomew/libnfa/README.txt

 * Allow a custom allocator to be specified
 * Add error handling and reporting in nfa_exec_*
 * Support pool and custom allocation for the NfaMachine object
+* Support custom allocation for the Nfa object itself